Miloš Raičković (footballer): Seongnam FC

 On 17th June 2022, Raičković joined Seongnam FC of South Korean K League 1.

 International career

 Recording 20 appearances with the youth categories of the Montenegro national team, Raickovic has stated his ambition to represent the senior team of Montenegro internationally.
 He made his senior debut in an October 2020 friendly match against Latvia.

 Playing style

-A circumspect, phlegmatic player, Raickovic can operate as either a center midfielder or defensive midfielder and is known for his sagacious attacking movements and vision for an accurate pass.
+Raičković can operate as either a central midfielder or defensive midfielder and is known for his sagacious attacking movements and vision for an accurate pass.
 In addition, he specializes in long shots and can move up in attack as well.